|

 Wellness Services: The Working Mind

-Thurs., Sept.
-28 from 1 to 4:30 p.m. — T219 This education-based program is designed to address and promote mental health and reduce the stigma of mental illness in a workplace setting.
+The Working Mind: Workplace Mental Health and Wellness is an education-based program designed to address and promote mental health and reduce the stigma of mental illness in a workplace setting.
 Register.

 HR: eRecruiter Training